profsmith89/ctps/_sources/chap05.md

 When is the server done with the `conn` socket?
 You might think that the server can sever the connection once the client guesses the secret number (i.e., at line 33), but that would lead to a networking problem.
 Stay true to the server-managing-a-resource imagery and have the server wait until the client disconnects, as I describe next.

+## Programmer beware

-**Programmer beware.** The steps we took to establish a connection between the client and server can fail in many ways, and if we were writing production scripts, we'd want to write them to catch and gracefully handle all these errors.
+The steps we took to establish a connection between the client and server can fail in many ways, and if we were writing production scripts, we'd want to write them to catch and gracefully handle all these errors.
 But we just want our scripts to work assuming everything proceeds smoothly, and that means that our server script need gracefully handle only one networking condition: the client disconnected.

 The if-statement on line 25 is the code that recognizes when the client disconnects.
 It doesn't look it does this, but here's how it works: This if-statement checks the value of `guess` from the `recv` method call, and if this value is the empty string, it breaks us out of the infinite loop.
 It doesn't matter whether the client finished its work (i.e., terminated cleanly) or it terminated prematurely.
 The networking protocol running below the socket library's API knows when the client breaks the connection and it alerts the server's operating system (OS).
 The OS then unblocks the server's `recv` call, and since there was no client message, the returned result of the `recv` is the empty string.
 Our script sees this empty string and knows that the client has terminated.

 You might feel that there is a lot of networking setup for the server in our simple application.
 There is definitely more than in the client, but this setup supports the generation of very powerful servers that converse with many clients simultaneously.
 In fact, you use such servers everyday!
 As you try your own version of a networked game, your server script should copy lines 12-26 unchanged.
 You can change the name used for the result of the `conn.recv()` call on lines 24-25, but don't change the order of the networking calls or move this cryptic if-statement.
 Networking is a complicated and tricky subject.
 Our goal in this chapter and its exercises is understand the basics of network programming and play a bit with the power of it.

+## Run it!

-**Run it!** Are you ready to try running our client and server scripts?
+Are you ready to try running our client and server scripts?
 Terrific, here's how!
 First, download `socket32.py`, `guess-client.py`, and `guess-server.py` to your local machine from this book's companion website.
 Then follow the directions in one of the bullets below; most of you will want to follow the instructions in the first bullet.

 * A simplest approach is to run the Python interpreter on the server and client scripts using two different shell windows.
 Start the server script in one shell *before* the client script in the other.
 * If you are comfortable with a Unix-like command line interface, you can use one shell window and start the server script in background (i.e., by appending an ampersand to the command).
 Then run the client script.
 It would look something like this: